John James Audubon first called the King Rail the Freshwater Marsh Hen because of its preference for freshwater marshes (Meanly 1969).

 Manage waterfowl areas that have known king rail nesting sites in ways that are compatible with rail species by maximizing cover for nesting.
 Avoid altering natural features that could be potential nesting habitat.
 Remove invasive species such as purple loosestrife if it is severely degrading the habitat.
 Wetland draining in the northern range, if necessary, should occur before nest establishment.
-Different areas of wetlands where king rails are known to nest should be flooded or drained in different years to maintain optimal habitat.
-In states where King Rails are still hunted, monitor the harvest and consider closing the season if populations severely decline.
-(Eddleman et al. 1988)
+Different areas of wetlands where King Rails are known to nest should be flooded or drained in different years to maintain optimal habitat (Eddleman et al. 1988).

 King Rails breed locally from Kansas, eastern Nebraska, Iowa, and Minnesota east across the northern United States and southern Ontario to southern New England, south to southern Texas, southern Louisiana, central Mississippi, central Alabama and southern Florida; Cuba; and the interior of Mexico.
 The greatest densities occur in the Atlantic and Gulf coast marshes, and in the rice belts of Louisiana, Arkansas, and Texas (Meanley 1969).
 The King Rail winters along the Gulf and Atlantic coasts from Mexico to New York and in the lower Mississippi Valley (Meanly 1969, 1992).

-The majority of the King Rail's diet comes from crustateans and aquatic insects but various grains and seeds are also consumed, especially in winter (Meanly 1969).
+The majority of the King Rail diet consists of crustateans and aquatic insects but various grains and seeds are also consumed, especially in winter (Meanly 1969).

 The time of year you would expect to find King Rail active and reproducing in New York.